kulshekhar/ts-jest/docs/index.md

 ## Versioning

-We **DOT NOT** use [SemVer](http://semver.org/) for versioning.
-Tho you can think about SemVer when reading our version, except our major number follow the one of Jest.
-For the versions available, see the [tags on this repository](https://github.com/kulshekhar/ts-jest/tags).
+We **DO NOT** use [Semantic Versioning](http://semver.org/).
+TSJest's major version number follows that of the compatible/required version of Jest.
+While we try to avoid breaking changes within a major version, sometimes it can be unavoidable.
+In such cases, we increase the minor version.
+For the versions available, see the [tags in this repository](https://github.com/kulshekhar/ts-jest/tags).

 ## Authors/maintainers